ganthegun/Stroke-Prediction/README.md

 - Scikit-learn
 - NumPy
 - Pandas
+- Jupyter (for running `training.ipynb`)

 ## License

-This project is licensed under the MIT License.
+This project is licensed under